 P. Richard Hahn, assistant professor of econometrics and statistics, conducts research that develops computational methods for modeling complex real-world data, with a focus on behavioral data.
 He has developed methods and models for analyzing such diverse data as corporate accounting time series, handwriting samples, and behavioral game theory experiments.

 Christian B. Hansen

-Christian B. Hansen, professor of econometrics and statistics, studies applied and theoretical econometrics, efficient estimation of panel data models, quantile regression, weak instruments, empirical public finance, and labor economics.
+Christian B. Hansen, Wallace W. Booth Professor of Econometrics and Statistics, studies applied and theoretical econometrics, efficient estimation of panel data models, quantile regression, weak instruments, empirical public finance, and labor economics.
 In 2006, he was named an IBM Scholar.
 Hansen's articles have appeared in Econometrica, the Review of Economics and Statistics, and the Journal of Econometrics.